 "Where a budding future starts, with a little Graft Craft"

-The SCIONON range of grafting tools are an original concept in the approach to grafting.
+SCIONON GraftingSystemsTM are an original concept in the approach to grafting.
 Since their introdution in 2009, our unique innovative designs have lead the way, having won many awards.
 These versatile multi-functional grafting tools are extremely durable, being made from high quality materials and are still leaders today.

 The hand held SCIONON® Grafting Shears™ are an extremely versatile tool allowing unskilled persons to prepare at least 6 graft types safely and easily in the 3mm to 19mm diameter range.